sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-module.md

 # Prefer ES modules over CommonJS

-Prefer use ESM over legacy CommonJS module.
+Prefer use [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) over legacy CommonJS module.

-1. Forbid `use strict` directive.
+1. Forbids `'use strict'` directive.

-	ESM scripts use Strict Mode by default.
+	ESM scripts use “Strict Mode” by default.

-1. Forbid `Global Return`
+1. Forbids “Global Return”

 	This is a CommonJS-only feature.

-1. Forbid global variables `__dirname` and `__filename`.
+1. Forbids the global variables `__dirname` and `__filename`.

-	It's not available in ESM.
+	They are not available in ESM.

 	Replacements: